-10. Value $$ – PEMF MACHINES have an exceptional price-per-day value
+10. Value $$ – PEMF systems have an exceptional price-per-day value

 There is a huge difference in pricing for PEMF systems.
 Units intended for use at home can range from $350 all the way up to $14,000 and well beyond.
 Full-body systems will cost more, but they also treat more of the body.
 The true value of owning your own PEMF system is that it is a one-time purchase that can be used for you and your entire family in the comfort of your home for years to come—there are no refills, no co-pays, no need for each family member to have a different system or the need to take time off and travel to get treatments.
 Systems are not consumable.
 Even pets and plants benefit from PEMF systems.
 When computed over the lifetime of the magnetic system, PEMF units have an exceptional price per day value.
 This is made even better considering that multiple users can receive regular benefit.